Deutsche Bank AG Sells 239 Shares of Peoples Financial Services Corp. (NASDAQ:PFIS)

 Deutsche Bank AG trimmed its holdings in shares of Peoples Financial Services Corp.
 (NASDAQ:PFIS) by 5.6% in the third quarter, Holdings Channel.com reports.
 The firm owned 4,030 shares of the financial services provider’s stock after selling 239 shares during the quarter.
 Deutsche Bank AG’s holdings in Peoples Financial Services were worth $184,000 as of its most recent SEC filing.

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, March 15th.
-Shareholders of record on Monday, February 28th will be issued a dividend of $0.39 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 15th.
+Stockholders of record on Monday, February 28th will be issued a $0.39 dividend.
+This represents a $1.56 annualized dividend and a dividend yield of 3.14%.
+The ex-dividend date of this dividend is Friday, February 25th.
 This is an increase from Peoples Financial Services’s previous quarterly dividend of $0.38.
-The ex-dividend date of this dividend is Friday, February 25th.
-This represents a $1.56 annualized dividend and a yield of 3.14%.
-Peoples Financial Services’s dividend payout ratio (DPR) is currently 31.15%.
+Peoples Financial Services’s dividend payout ratio is presently 31.15%.

 Peoples Financial Services Corp. operates as the bank holding company for Peoples Security Bank & Trust Co, which provides financial services to individuals, families, and businesses.
 It offers home equity loans and lines of credit, construction, commercial and other non-residential real estate loans, consumer loans, multifamily mortgage loans and other loans.